Getting to know you (and your team)

 Years ago, The New York Times published an article by Mandy Len Catron called “To Fall in Love With Anyone, Do This.”
 It was based on a study by psychologist Arthur Aron, who found that people could create deep connection—even fall in love—by sitting down, asking 36 specific questions, and then staring into each other’s eyes for four minutes.

-Now, I’m not suggesting your team fall in love.
+Now, we’re not suggesting your team fall in love.
 (Awkward!)
-But I am suggesting that a carefully chosen handful of those questions can create surprisingly powerful connections at work.
+But we are suggesting that a carefully chosen handful of those questions can create surprisingly powerful connections at work.

-Of the 36 questions in the original study, here are 14 I’d call workplace appropriate.
-They make fantastic icebreakers at meetings, conversation starters for one-on-ones, or questions to pull out at your Friday Afternoon Club.
-Bonus?
-They also make great interview questions.
+Of the 36 questions in the original study, here are 14 that are workplace appropriate.
+They make fantastic icebreakers at meetings, conversation starters for one-on-ones, or questions to pull out at your next offsite.
+Bonus: they also make great interview questions.

 • Given the choice of anyone in the world, whom would you want as a dinner guest?